-There are a number of worthwhile institutes and enterprises dedicated to assisting men to “restore” their penis in this way.
-For more information on such therapy, click here.
+There are a number of worthwhile institutes and enterprises dedicated to assisting men to restore their foreskin manually via stretching techniques in this way.
+For more information on such therapy, please see NORM, TLC Tugger, or Restoring for Men.
+Foregen encourages every man to follow the path towards genital integrity that suits him best.

 Secondly, latex medical devices which mimic the presence of a foreskin are available commercially (see, for example, the Senslip).
 These products, which are physically attached by the patient to a circumcised penis, give the impression and mimic some of the functions of a foreskin in the flaccid state (namely, protecting the glans from rubbing and desensitisation.)
 Their drawback, unfortunately, is that they do not in fact bring back in any way the foreskin to the penis, which remains in its circumcised state.
 They are useful, however, for men who cannot undertake skin stretching techniques.